elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-sleep-apnea-and-how-is-it-related-to-hypersomnia.md

 url: /learn/health-studies/questions/what-is-sleep-apnea-and-how-is-it-related-to-hypersomnia
 score: -1.0
 related_article1:
-    id: 116819
+    id: 116798
     title: >-
-        How do biological clocks regulate sleep and wakefulness?
+        How does split-brain surgery affect consciousness?
-    subject: Health Studies
+    subject: Psychology
-    url: /learn/health-studies/questions/how-do-biological-clocks-regulate-sleep-and-wakefulness
+    url: /learn/psychology/questions/how-does-splitbrain-surgery-affect-consciousness
 related_article2:
-    id: 116812
+    id: 116818
     title: >-
-        What is the significance of non-REM sleep?
+        What are the symptoms and causes of narcolepsy?
-    subject: Health Studies
+    subject: Medicine
-    url: /learn/health-studies/questions/what-is-the-significance-of-nonrem-sleep
+    url: /learn/medicine/questions/what-are-the-symptoms-and-causes-of-narcolepsy
 related_article3:
-    id: 116809
+    id: 116824
     title: >-
+        How do depressants like alcohol affect the brain and behavior?
+    subject: Health Studies
+    url: /learn/health-studies/questions/how-do-depressants-like-alcohol-affect-the-brain-and-behavior
+related_article4:
+    id: 116805
+    title: >-
-        What is the dichotic listening task and what does it reveal about attention?
+        What is stimulus salience and how does it affect attention?
     subject: Psychology
+    url: /learn/psychology/questions/what-is-stimulus-salience-and-how-does-it-affect-attention
+related_article5:
+    id: 116815
+    title: >-
+        What are the common causes and treatments for insomnia?
+    subject: Health Studies
-    url: /learn/psychology/questions/what-is-the-dichotic-listening-task-and-what-does-it-reveal-about-attention
+    url: /learn/health-studies/questions/what-are-the-common-causes-and-treatments-for-insomnia
 ---

 &nbsp;